 - To add automatic enrolments from a particular course, so anyone enrolled into the original course will automatically be enrolled into the other course, click here.

 - If you'd like to bulk enrol students using an imported spreadsheet, click here.

-- To enrol your students manually into your courses and classes, you should go to School > Programmes > Next Year Courses and go to the Table View tab.
+- To enrol your students manually into your courses and classes, you should go to School > Programmes > Next Year Courses > Table View.

 You can click on the course, then click the Enrol Students button.

 You can then select the students to enrol.